 The last inspection of Anne by zoo officials in 2019 does not reveal any serious conditions that would prevent her move.
 We are simply asking Longleat to allow her to be seen by an independent expert, to get a full picture of her health.
 The resistance from Longleat to such an inspection suggests they are worried that Anne will be found to be well enough to make the journey to the sanctuary.

 While Anne’s physical condition has improved over the past few years, her emotional and psychological needs are not met by Longleat, and never could be.

 Anne’s physical health is a matter of debate.
-Longleat maintain that ‘she is not considered fit for transport external to the UK’, but show no evidence to support this.
+Longleat maintain that ‘she is not considered fit for transport external to the UK’, but haven’t shown evidence to support this.
 At the same time, they talk about how much her health has improved at Longleat.
-There is no question that this is the case, with especially marked improvement in her trunk (which was impaired in previous injuries); in the words of the chair of the Elephant Welfare Group (and one of Anne’s inspectors), ‘her locomotion has improved (although will always be restricted) she now moved tyres and other objects around, uses the shower, uses the indoor mud pile, reached up and pulls enrichment feed down with her trunk’.
+There is no question that this is the case, especially with marked improvement in her trunk (which was impaired in previous injuries); in the words of the chair of the Elephant Welfare Group (and one of Anne’s inspectors), ‘her locomotion has improved (although will always be restricted) she now moved tyres and other objects around, uses the shower, uses the indoor mud pile, reached up and pulls enrichment feed down with her trunk’.

 The 2019 inspection report on Anne makes a number of misleading statements about her environment; for instance, the report calls her area an ‘excellent enclosure which caters for her needs’ and states, in reply to the question ‘Does the outdoor enclosure provide adequate space to allow natural behaviours?’: